graphql-community/koa-graphql/README.md

   * **`context`**: A value to pass as the `context` to the `graphql()` function from [`graphql-js`][].
-If `context` is not provided, the `request` object is passed as the context.
+If `context` is not provided, the `ctx` object is passed as the context.

   * **`pretty`**: If `true`, any JSON response will be pretty-printed.